chaneyn/ESDA_CEE506/Syllabus/syllabus.md

 Although there are no class prerequisistes, a strong foundation in programming will make this class much easier.
 Please contact Nate if you have concerns.

 ## Readings
 There are no required textbooks.
-Reading will be provided via journal articles, online materials, and tutorials
+Reading will be provided via journal articles, online materials, and tutorials.

 ## Grades and workload
 The course grade is based on three items: